Ancient Warrior Skills in Crafting and Using Throwing Nets

 Net Hunting and Combat in Africa

 Across many societies in sub-Saharan Africa, the throwing net was a sophisticated group hunting tool that translated seamlessly into military tactics.
-The Mbuti and Efe peoples of the Ituri rainforest, for example, developed highly elaborate net-hunting techniques.
-Entire villages would participate in drives, using nets that could stretch for hundreds of feet to encircle antelope and other game.
-This required immense cooperation, knowledge of animal behavior, and the ability to act quickly under pressure.
+The Mbuti and Efe peoples of the Ituri rainforest developed highly elaborate net-hunting techniques that required whole villages to participate in coordinated drives using nets stretching for hundreds of feet to encircle antelope and other game.
+This demanded immense cooperation, deep knowledge of animal behavior, and the ability to act quickly under pressure.
 In a martial context, these skills were adapted for capturing enemies, livestock raiding, and setting ambushes.
 The discipline required to manage a massive net in the chaos of a forest hunt was directly analogous to the discipline needed on a battlefield.
+West African kingdoms such as Dahomey and the Ashanti Confederacy maintained specialized units of net-throwing warriors who worked in tandem with archers and spearmen, using their nets to entangle enemy cavalry and disrupt shield walls before the main infantry engagement began.

 Asian Martial Traditions

 In East Asia, the net occupied a unique niche within martial arts and warfare.
-In feudal Japan, the Kaginawa (a grappling hook on a rope) was used to scale walls, but specialized nets were also employed to entangle weapons, horses, and foot soldiers.
-The Jiu Jitsu and Samurai traditions included the study of Torinawa (capture rope) and, more specifically, net-based techniques for subduing an opponent without lethal force.
-These techniques were essential for capturing prisoners of high value.
-In China, the Fei Suo (flying rope) and various weighted nets were used in martial arts, emphasizing the disruption of the opponent's structure and the removal of their mobility.
-These Asian traditions highlight the net's versatility not just as a primary weapon, but as a sophisticated tool for control and capture.
+In feudal Japan, the Kaginawa grappling hook on a rope was used to scale walls, but specialized nets were also employed to entangle weapons, horses, and foot soldiers.
+The Jiu Jitsu and Samurai traditions included the study of Torinawa capture rope and net-based techniques for subduing an opponent without lethal force.
+These techniques were essential for capturing prisoners of high value, particularly during the Sengoku period when ransoming captured samurai was a common practice.
+In China, the Fei Suo flying rope and various weighted nets were used in martial arts, emphasizing the disruption of the opponent's structure and the removal of their mobility.
+Buddhist monks in certain Chinese monasteries developed net-fighting techniques as a method of non-lethal defense against bandits, combining them with staff and empty-hand striking arts.
+These Asian traditions highlight the net's versatility not just as a primary weapon but as a sophisticated tool for control and capture.

 Material Mastery and Ancient Engineering